 Winter Swimming with Healthier Indoor Air

 Indoor pools can provide a wonderful venue for exercise during cold winter months.
-Swimming is a full-body, aerobic workout that is easy on the joints while building muscle strength and tone (National Swimming Pool Foundation website).
+Swimming is a full-body, aerobic workout that is easy on the joints while building muscle strength and tone.
 Yet, poor indoor air quality may be a deterrent to winter swimming.
 What causes poor indoor pool air quality, and what can be done to improve it?

 The Culprit: Chloramines